Jutted BMOCZ for Non-Coherent OFDM: Jutted BMOCZ

 \begin{example} Wilkinson's polynomial~\cite{wilkinson1984perfidious}, which is given by $\Xwilk(z)=\prod_{\zeroIndex=1}^{20}(z-\zeroIndex)$, famously exhibits instability under noise.
 If the coefficient $x_{19}$ is decreased by just $2^{-23}$, then the zero structure of the polynomial is destroyed.
-We compute $\capacity_{\txSeq_\mathrm{W}}=0.0381$ with~\eqref{eq:seq_capacity}, a reliability \emph{32 times less} than the least stable Huffman polynomial with $\numZeros=20$ and $\radius=1.075$. \end{example}
+We compute $\capacity(\txSeq_\mathrm{W})=0.0381$ with~\eqref{eq:seq_capacity}, a reliability \emph{32 times less} than the least stable Huffman polynomial with $\numZeros=20$ and $\radius=1.075$. \end{example}

 \begin{example} In Fig.~\ref{fig:stability_example}, we plot the zeros of a \ac{JBMOCZ} polynomial under \ac{AWGN} for $\numZeros=8$, $\radius=1.176$, $\asymFactor=1.15$.
-Each zero is shaded according to its reliability $\estCapacity_\zeroIndex$, where a darker shade corresponds to lower reliability, i.e., less stability.
-Observe that the jutted zero is the least stable and that the reliability of each root correlates with the area of its perturbation ``cloud." \end{example}
+Each zero is shaded according to its reliability $\estCapacity_\zeroIndex$, where a darker shade corresponds to lower reliability (less stability).
+Observe that the jutted zero is the least stable and that the reliability of each root correlates with the area of its perturbation ``cloud."
+The stability of the \ac{JBMOCZ} codebook with these constellation parameters is $\meanCapacity(\polyCodebook_{\text{J}})\approx1.123$. \end{example}